-New York City Sizzles During Heat Wave But Some Of Its Beaches Are Contaminated By Fecal Bacteriria
+New York City Sizzles During Heat Wave, But Some Of Its Beaches Are Contaminated By Fecal Bacteria

 New York City has got some dirty beaches.
-The city’s health department records show that three of Brooklyn’s beaches were labeled unsafe for swimmers for an extended period because of excessive fecal bacteria in the water, The New York Post reports.
+The city’s health department records show that three of Brooklyn’s beaches were labeled unsafe for swimmers for an extended period because of excessive fecal bacteria in the water, the New York Post reports.
 According to the article, the beaches were closed for 101 days over two summers because of contamination.

 The term fecal bacteria/Enterococci bacteria refers to the organisms that live in the intestines of animals.
-Swimming in water contaminated by these organisms can lead to digestive issues like diarrhea, vomiting and infection.
+Swimming in water contaminated by these organisms can lead to digestive issues like diarrhea, vomiting, and infection.

-The beaches affected by the high concentration of fecal bacteria are located around the Rockaway Inlet.
-As The New York Post reports, inlet beaches tend to be more stagnant than oceanic beaches.
-The Manhattan, Kiddie and Kingsborough Community College beaches have accumulated three times the number of public health warnings than the other seven public beaches in New York City.
+The beaches affected by the high concentration of bacteria are located around the Rockaway Inlet.
+As the New York Post reports, inlet beaches tend to be more stagnant than oceanic beaches.
+The Manhattan, Kiddie, and Kingsborough Community College beaches have accumulated three times the number of public health warnings than the other seven public beaches in New York City.

 The last time temperatures hit 100 degrees in New York was in 2012.